AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/errors/throw.md

 To conditionally throw an error, you may configure a module to make it optionally purposely fail during its operation.
 One possibility is to employ the JSON >&nbsp;Parse JSON module (see [JSON modules](../../workfront-fusion/apps-and-their-modules/json-modules.md)), configured to optionally throw an error (BundleValidationError in this case):

-You can then attach one of the [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md) to the error handling route to:
+You can then attach one of the [Directives for error handling in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/errors/directives-for-error-handling.md) to the error handling route to:

 * force the scenario execution to stop and perform the rollback phase: Rollback
-* force the scenario execution to stop and perform the commit phase: Commit
+* force the scenario execution to stop and perform the commit phase: [!UICONTROL Commit]
 * stop the processing of a route: Ignore
-* stop the processing of a route and store it in the queue of [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md): Break
+* stop the processing of a route and store it in the queue of [View and resolve incomplete executions in [!DNL Adobe] Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md): Break

-The following example shows the use of the Rollback directive:
+The following example shows the use of the [!DNL Rollback] directive:

 ![](assets/rollback-directive-350x175.png)